 When you get close to the quick, the center of the nail will look darker.
 So when the middle part of the nail starts to darken, you can stop trimming.

-How to cut dog nails that are black?
-How to trim dog nails that are overgrown?
+How to cut dog nails that are black and overgrown

 Follow these steps to clip your dog’s nails once you’ve learned how to detect the quick on darker nails: